intersel/Blapy/README.md

 So, the idea is to provide a simple environment that don't change your habits when creating your website without having the hassle of creating ajax calls:
 * no complicated framework to understand to build your application
-* no REST or Ajax url end points to develop
+* no REST or Ajax url end points to develop.
+You can do that if you like to do some but no need ;-)
 * building the pages don't change from the old normal way, meaning you can continue to use your standard LAMP and CMS environement
 * configuration is really simple and quite natural: it uses html5 "data" attributes to be configured and there is quite nothing to do from an existing website :-)
 * the history of browsing is kept
+* completly compliant with any existing html/js code

 #Have a look on the "Hello World" demo
 [Go and see the demo: http://www.intersel.net/demos/intersel/Blapy/demos/helloworld/](http://www.intersel.net/demos/intersel/Blapy/demos/helloworld/)